snickers/snickers/README.md

 ## Using the API

-Check out on our Wiki [how to](https://github.com/flavioribeiro/snickers/wiki/How-to-Use-the-API) use this API.
+Check out the [Wiki](https://github.com/flavioribeiro/snickers/wiki/How-to-Use-the-API) to learn how to use the API.

 ## Contributing